Fulbright Student Information Guide

 Applicants must be US citizens who hold a bachelor's degree by the beginning of the grant period (usually one year).
 Applicants must also have sufficient proficiency in the written and spoken language of the host country in order to carry out the proposed study.

 Prior to the national competition, a UIC committee evaluates Fulbright applications.
 This evaluation will take place in October.

 For more detailed information on eligibility, qualified countries, or to download an application, visit the Fulbright website at http://us.fulbrightonline.org/.

 If you want to apply for the Fulbright Fellowship:

-5. For an English Teaching Assistantship: begin to research countries in which you would like to teach English, discover their requirements, and make an appointment with Amanda Harrison to discuss your options.
+4. For an English Teaching Assistantship: begin to research countries in which you would like to teach English, discover their requirements, and make an appointment with Lauren Yurmanto discuss your options.
 Students in the Graduate College - please contact Marie Khan to schedule an appointment.
 Click here for a summary of the ETA application process.

 Important Dates for Fulbright Applicants:

 UIC Final Application Deadline: September 13, 2013